Almost mathematics, Persistence module, and Tamarkin category: Dualizability

 In general, for a locally compact Hausdorff space $X$, it is proven that $\Sh(X)$ is a dualizable category \cite[Def.
 21.1.2.1, Thm.
 21.1.6.12, Prop.
 21.1.7.1]{SAG}.
-One can also write down the unit and counit using $6$-operation (One reference for these formulas is \cite[Proposition 3.1]{Hochschild-Kuo-Shende-Zhang}).
+One can also write down the unit and counit using $6$-operations (One reference for these formulas is \cite[Proposition 3.1]{Hochschild-Kuo-Shende-Zhang}).

 \begin{Lemma}For a closed cone $X\subset \bR^n$, the categories $\Sh_{\bR^n\times X}$ and $\Sh^{\bR^n_\delta}_{\bR^n\times X}(\bR^n) $ are dualizable. \end{Lemma}

 \begin{proof} The dualizability of $\Sh_{\bR^n\times X}(\bR^n)$ follows from the fact that it is a reflective subcategory of the dualizable category $\Sh(\bR^n)$.
 See also \cite[Remark 3.7]{Hochschild-Kuo-Shende-Zhang}.